 SSU BOLD: A Campus Unification and Modernization Project (BOLD) addresses the major capital needs of the university identified in the Campus Master Vision (Sasaki, 2013) by establishing a compact and efficient campus core while maximizing programmatic synergies and streamlining operations.
 This exciting and transformative project enhances the overall campus experience for all students and positions us well to serve the North Shore region and prepare its future workforce.

-In essence, BOLD takes a multipronged approach to achieving our capital goals in a way that utilizes SSU’s and the Commonwealth’s resources in the most efficient way for both time and budget.
-It includes the sale of South Campus; the renovation of the Horace Mann Building; the construction of a Meier Hall Addition, which will house much needed, new wet labs for our life sciences; and the repurposing of underutilized space in the Frederick E. Berry Library and Learning Commons for instruction.
+In essence, BOLD takes a multipronged approach to achieving our capital goals in a way that utilizes Salem State’s and the Commonwealth’s resources in the most efficient way for both time and budget.
+It includes the sale of South Campus; the renovation of the Horace Mann Building; and the construction of a Meier Hall Addition, which will house much needed, modern, flexible high-intensity teaching labs for our science programs.

 Components of SSU BOLD